waughjai/wordpress-images/README.md

 ### 3.0.0
 * Revamp all shortcodes & underlying classes.
-* WPUploadImage & WPUploadPicture shortcode attributes now use “media-id” for image ID & WPPostThumbnail now uses “post-id” ’stead o’ either using just “id” so they don’t conflict with setting id HTML attribute.
+* WPUploadImage & WPUploadPicture shortcode attributes now use “media-id” for image ID & WPPostThumbnail now uses “post-id” ’stead o’ either using just “id” so they don’t conflict with setting id HTML attribute
 * All classes have improved error-handling so that they all throw exceptions.
-Shortcodes catch all exceptions so unsightly errors don’t show up on public website.
+Shortcodes catch all exceptions so unsightly errors don’t show up on public website

 ### 2.2.1
-* Turn on thumbnail support by default.
+* Turn on thumbnail support by default

 ### 2.2.0
-* Add WPPostThumbnail class & shortcode for easily getting post thumbnail.
+* Add WPPostThumbnail class & shortcode for easily getting post thumbnail

 ### 2.1.1
-* Fix WPThemePicture bug changing default theme shared directory.
+* Fix WPThemePicture bug changing default theme shared directory

 ### 2.1.0
-* Update dependencies, test for WordPress 5.1.
+* Update dependencies, test for WordPress 5.1

 ### 2.0.1
-* Fix buggy WPUploadImage class.
+* Fix buggy WPUploadImage class

 ### 2.0
-* Refactor into split classes.
+* Refactor into split classes
-* Fix WordPress Uploads incompatibility with WPUpload classes.
+* Fix WordPress Uploads incompatibility with WPUpload classes

 ### 1.3
-* Add directory bar to admin.
+* Add directory bar to admin

 ### 1.2
-* Add ability to just get source from images.
+* Add ability to just get source from images

 ### 1.1
-* Make uploads classes mo' automatic.
+* Make uploads classes mo' automatic

 ### 1.0
-* Initial stable version.
+* Initial stable version